esl/MongoosePush/README.md

 The full list of options contains the following:
 * **service** (*required*, `apns` or `fcm`) - push notifications provider to be used for this notification
 * **mode** (*optional*, `prod` (default) or `dev`) - allows for selecting named pool configured in `MongoosePush`
+* **priority** (*optional*) - Either `normal` or `high`.
+Those values are used without changes for FCM.
+For APNS however, `normal` maps to priority `5`, while `high` maps to priority `10`.
+Please refer to FCM / APNS documentation for more details on those values.
+By default `priority` is not set at all, therefore the push notification service decides which value is used by default.
 * **topic** (*optional*, `APNS` specific) - if APNS certificate configured in `MongoosePush` allows for multiple applications, this field selects the application.
 Please refer to `APNS` documentation for more datails
 * **data** (*optional*) - custom JSON structure sent to the target device.
 For `APNS`, all keys form this stucture are merged into highest level APS message (the one that holds 'aps' key), while for `FCM` the whole `data` json stucture is sent as FCM's `data payload` along with `notification`.
 * **alert** (*optional*) - JSON stucture that if provided will send non-silent notification with the following fields: